-Over a decade of experience working with jurisdictions on systems integration and coordination initiatives provides the basis for the following recommended infrastructure.
+Nearly two decades of experience working with local and state jurisdictions on systems integration and coordination initiatives provides the basis for the following recommended infrastructure.
 The design utilizes multiple levels of authority and various areas of expertise, providing the opportunity for a wide range of stakeholders to participate in and contribute to the overall effort.